 2) Using Excel’s VALUE () function

-Take a look at the following image, you will get the idea how Excel VALUE function works.
+Take a look at the following image, you will get an idea of how the Excel VALUE function works.

 Let’s now apply the VALUE function on our text formatted numbers with leading zeros.